makeitcloudy/HomeLab/001/README.md

 Storage tiering is your friend, be generous for this layer.<br>
 **Cooling** - try to arange it this way that it is quiet and reliable.
 You may invent your own way of cooling the system down, remember about dust filters, but here only imagination can stop you, unless your preference is to buy something from the market.<br>

-Inspirations can be found here:
+Inspirations can be found here:<br>
-+ https://www.servethehome.com/ - invaluable amount of helpful content
++ https://www.servethehome.com/ - invaluable amount of helpful content<br>
-+ https://www.youtube.com/watch?v=q-jKs62b6Co - Lawrence Systems shares great tips and tricks, those guys can be an inspiration
++ https://www.youtube.com/watch?v=q-jKs62b6Co - Lawrence Systems shares great tips and tricks, those guys can be an inspiration<br>
-+ https://www.reddit.com/r/homelab/ - remember that each usecase is different
++ https://www.reddit.com/r/homelab/ - remember that each usecase is different<br>